Theta Health

 Burnout is far from being a mere byproduct of stress.
 Rather, it stands as a complex and multi-dimensional phenomenon capable of intensely impacting one's physical, emotional, and psychological well-being.

-By getting into distinctions between stress, burnout, and severe burnout, you will gain a crystal-clear understanding of what these truly are.
+By getting into distinctions between stress, burnout, and severe burnout, you will understand what distinguishes each of these states.
 This includes not only recognizing the differences between them but also grasping the all-encompassing toll it exacts on an individual's holistic health.

 Differentiating Stress, Burnout, and Severe Burnout